 Septic to Sewer Transition in Martin & St. Lucie Counties

-You may have heard that Stuart, Hobe Sound, Indiantown, Jensen Beach and Hutchinson Island and other towns in the treasure coast will soon be changing from septic to sewer systems.
-In fact Martin County is starting it’s 20 year plan to eliminate septic systems.
+You may have heard that Stuart, Hobe Sound, Indiantown, Jensen Beach, Hutchinson Island, and other towns in the treasure coast will soon be changing from septic to sewer systems.
+In fact, Martin County is starting its 20-year plan to eliminate septic systems.
 Cooke’s Plumbing and Septic will of course be very involved in the transition because we are licensed to both pull the permit and disconnect the septic tank.
 We look forward to assisting area homeowners in the transition and thought you might like to know more about it.

 How is the septic system switched to a sewer system?